North Pacific and North Atlantic Storm Trend Outlook (January 2026 - April 2026)

 North Pacific Storm Outlook

-The western North Pacific experiences sustained stormy conditions throughout the quarter, with primary activity centered around Japan and the Kamchatka Peninsula in January and February, then expanding to include Hawaiian waters by March.
+The western North Pacific experiences sustained stormy conditions throughout the period, with primary activity centered around Japan and the Kamchatka Peninsula in January and February, then expanding to include Hawaiian waters by March.
 The East China Sea and South China Sea face normal to strong northeast monsoon conditions through the period.

 The mean significant wave height of the past five years (WNI analysis)

-• Unit: m
+- Unit: m

-• (Top) January, 2020-2024
+- (1) January, 2020-2024

 North Pacific, January 2026